pathesa/company-dash-demo/README.md

 ## Project Overview

-This project analyzes a transactional dataset of 5,000+ historical deals from an event-driven company to identify conversion patterns and optimize sales outreach.
-By engineering a Lead Value Index (LVI), I transformed raw transactional data into a prioritized sales framework that accounts for deal size, client segment and the statistical probability of closing.
+This project builds an end-to-end analytics pipeline that extracts live CRM data, cleans and transforms transactional records, and powers an interactive dashboard for analyzing 5,000+ deals.
+The dashboard helps identify conversion patterns, evaluate customer segments, and uncover opportunities to improve sales performance.

 ## Technical Stack